MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD07_LAB_MANUAL.md

 >**Note:** The styling and layout of the Schedule page has been changed.
 This is performed by using the CSS rules implemented in the schedule.css style sheet and is not a result of any updates made to the JavaScript code.

-3. Close Internet Explorer.
+3. Close Microsoft Edge.

 >**Result:** After completing this exercise, you will be able to describe how the Contoso Conference application is structured as a Visual Studio 2017 project.

-©2017 Microsoft Corporation.
+©2018 Microsoft Corporation.
 All rights reserved.

 The text in this document is available under the  [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/legalcode), additional terms may apply.
 All other content contained in this document (including, without limitation, trademarks, logos, images, etc.) are  **not**  included within the Creative Commons license grant.
 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.